Adolis García Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.4 K/9, the seventh-best in the league.
+- The 9.6 strikeouts per nine innings put together by the Reds pitching staff ranks fifth in the league.

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (5.06).
+- The Reds' 5.10 team ERA ranks 26th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.